GeovanniG/GeovanniG.github.io/content/posts/what-to-log.md

 ---
 title: "What to Log"
-date: 2023-04-07T19:41:09-07:00
+date: 2023-04-09T19:41:09-07:00
-draft: true
+draft: false
 ---

-Many web frameworks have the ability to log application and user events details.
+Many web frameworks have the ability to log application and user event data.
 However, very few explain what information should be logged.
-In this article, we will discuss what information is useful to log, and which information should not be logged.
+In this article, we will discuss what information is useful to log and what information should never be logged.

-However, before we begin that discussion, let us take a quick detour and start with integrating logging into ASP.NET applications.
+Before we begin our discussion, let us take a quick detour and start with integrating logging into ASP.NET applications.

 ## Logging in ASP.NET
 Some frameworks make it very easy to integrate logging.
 Fortunately, for us, ASP.NET is one of those frameworks.